SacreD-09/Census_SQL_Project/README.md

 * Consider incorporating data visualization techniques like charts and graphs to present your findings in a more intuitive way.
 * Feel free to explore other publicly available datasets to broaden your SQL practice and data analysis skills.

-I hope this README provides a clearer and more comprehensive overview of the project, incorporating the additional information you requested.